ReactiveHTML/rimmel/README.md

 ```

 ## Roadmap
-- Completion handlers (what should happen when an observable completes?)
+- Completion handlers (what should happen when observables complete?)
-- Error sinks (and if it throws?)
+- Error sinks (and if they throw?)
-- Performance benchmarks (we know it's fast, but... how much, exactly?)
+- Performance benchmarks (we know it's fast, but... how much?)
 - SSR (Transferable Promises, Transferable Observables)
 - Scheduler support for real-time apps (trading front-ends, ad-tech, gaming, ...)
 - Support text node and HTML comment sinks